Are you wanting to know how to save money on a Disney cruise?

 Disney Cruise Line Military Discounts

 The most frequently offered discounts are for the Military and their families.
-Usually the discounts are offered for last minute availability.
+Usually, discounts are offered for last-minute availability.

 Disney Cruise Florida Resident Discounts

 Disney sometimes offers Florida resident discounts.
 Usually, these are close to the sail date so it pays to be flexible.

 Disney cruise lines are very strict on their rules about proving residency.
 If you don’t provide proof within 48 hours of booking it will be canceled.
 If this happens cancellation fees may be applied.

 To qualify for a Florida Resident Disney cruise discount one of the adults in each stateroom must provide an id that will be valid at the time of sailing.

 Accepted ID includes a Florida Driver’s License, Florida ID Card with a Florida address, Florida utility bill with the Guest’s name and address, Florida voter’s card, and lease agreement.

 A property deed is not accepted as proof of Florida residency.
 You will need one of the other forms of ID to get the discounted rates.

 Disney encourages guests to book another cruise whilst on board by offering a generous 10% discount off prevailing rates.